 IKEA Place is an app that lets you place furniture in your own environment using your phone, all thanks to augmented reality.
-SPACE10 launched the app in September 2017; since then, we've added features such as visual search (snap a photo of any object and the app will find you the closest IKEA product) and magic flatpack—an easter egg where you can 'step' into a virtual wardrobe and enter a totally new environment from your phone.
+It has features like visual search (snap a photo of any object and the app will find you the closest IKEA product) and magic flatpack — an easter egg where you can 'step' into a virtual wardrobe and enter a totally new environment from your phone.

 I wrote a large chunk of the copy for IKEA Place, mostly focusing on user flow.
 IKEA Place has been downloaded over 2 million times to date, enjoys a rating of 3.4 on average in the app store and has picked up awards at the Webby Awards, D&AD Pencil Awards and many more.